hlts2/GeofenceSample/README.md

 # GeofenceSample
-This repository is geofence sample
+This Repository is Geofence Sample